dakhla-io/dakhla-docs/README.md

-# dakhla-docs
+# Dakhla Documentation

-Project documentation for Dakhla.
-Includes SRS, SDS, reports, mockups, and technical plans.
+This repository contains all documentation related to the Dakhla Final Year Project, including SRS, SDS, Gantt charts, reports, and planning materials.